vfat-io/vfat-tools/README.md

 \* Please note project are added chronologically, newest at the bottom.

 ** Please do not add any projects to the front page index, if on ETH use all.js

+## MCN Dual farming

+MCN is a new type of decentralized fund, which offers dual token farming for onboarded projects.
+Please read the [listing guide](https://mcndvf.medium.com/mcn-farm-listing-guide-b4f8e3c3ec41) if you would like to submit your project for this.